-"Thank you dear.
+"Thank you, dear.
 You look like an elf in that jumper and those tights, but a lovely one."
 Gran smiled wickedly.
-"I'm sure you are Father Christmas' favourite helper."
+"I'm sure you are Father Christmas's favourite helper."

 The rest of the family joined us in decorating and soon the evergreen looked just the way a tree should.
 Splendidly packed with ornaments and fairy lights and shining like Christmas.

 Mum announced that dinner was served.
 I whispered to Remus, "A word of caution.
-Aunt Daisy's mash potatoes are lumpier than Aunt Bess' gravy."
+Aunt Daisy's mashed potatoes are lumpier than Aunt Bess's gravy."
 He grinned and slipped an arm around my waist as we followed the others into the dining room.

 When the party died down and the family started bidding each other final Happy Christmases before returning to their homes, Remus pulled me aside and said, "Will you give me a half hour before returning to your flat?
 I want to give you your presents tonight."